Marchand-Lab-Capstone/XenoFind/documentation/components.md

 ### get_pod5_subdir (xf_tools)
 get_pod5_subdir is a function that takes in a pod5 containing directory as its input and extracts that path to be given to other functions such as pod5_merge.
 The pathway extracted is the xna_raw_dir, dna_raw_dir, or bc_raw pathways in the string datatype from either terminal calling xenofind.py or from xenofind_pipe.py

-### check_make_dir (xf_tools)
-check_make_dir is a function that takes in a directory in the form of a string to actually generate that directory by using the built in os.makedirs() function.
-The string that is generated is either the inputted working directory string from the user or other predetermined directories that are put into the working directory.
-There are added print statements to help users know what directory is being generated.

 ### cod5_to_fast5 (xf_tools)
 cod5_to_fast5 is a function that calls the pod5 package from ONT to convert and merge a fast5 dataset to a single pod5 file within the desired pod5 directory.
 This is generally the generated pod5 directory in the working directory chosen by the user.